 This species remains a permanent resident throughout its area rather than migrating seasonally, although feeding flocks may temporarily move short distances for food sources.

-They are commonly found in woodlands with dense understory vegetation as well as suburban gardens.
+They are commonly found in woodlands with dense understory vegetation and suburban gardens.

 Kingdom | Animalia |